 | Baltic route (several cities) | 10-14 days | 10 GB |

-| Business trip with hotspot | 5-7 days | 10 GB+ |
+| Work trip with hotspot | 5-7 days | 10 GB+ |

 eSIM vs local operators and roaming

 You have three ways to get internet in Lithuania: buy a local physical SIM, use your Spanish operator's roaming, or use a travel eSIM.
-Local Lithuanian operators (Telia, Bite, Tele2) sell prepaid SIMs with good data, but they involve finding a store with opening hours, having your passport handy, and sometimes registration.
+Local Lithuanian operators (Telia, Bite, Tele2) sell prepaid SIMs with good data, but they involve finding a store with opening hours, having your passport ready, and sometimes registration.
 EU roaming seems free, but it is governed by fair use limits.

 - Local SIM (Telia, Bite, Tele2): good data, but you have to go to the store, register, and change your physical SIM.